quintanar401/qll/README.md

 ## Lexer

-The lexer is created as a one big DFA thus the grammar should not contain ambiguities (use KEYRULES and KEYWORDS to bypass this, they can conflict with identifiers for example).
+The lexer is created as one big DFA thus the grammar should not contain ambiguities (use KEYRULES and KEYWORDS to bypass this, they can conflict with identifiers for example).

 The main lexer rule must be a list of all possible tokens and raw strings like:
 ```